andrewquamme/data-structures-and-algorithms/Challenges/UniqueCharacters/README.md

-# Unique Characters in String
+# Unique Characters in a String
 <!-- Short summary or background information -->
 Determine if a string is full of unique characters
 ## Challenge